firmata/protocol/protocol.md

 As an alternative to the normal analog message, this extended version allows addressing beyond pin 15 and supports sending analog values with any number of bits.
 The number of data bits is inferred by the length of the message.
+Starting with protocol version 2.7, the maximum number of bits for the value is 32 (encoded in 5 octets).

 This message is originally intend for configuring PWM outputs.
 When the EXTENDED_REPORT_ANALOG message is used, this message is also used in